-Sickness and maternity: The stylist is running their own business so you have no responsibility to pay any Benefits if the freelancer is away from work due to illness or maternity/paternity.
+Sickness and maternity: The stylist is running their own business so you have no responsibility to pay any Employment Benefits if the freelancer is away from work due to illness or maternity/paternity.
 Clearly major savings to be made here.

 Holiday pay: Likewise you have no legal obligation to pay them for time off or holidays.

 2. UK Employment law doesn’t protect chair renters

-A freelance hairdresser is self-employed (not an employee of your salon business) and so is not protected by, nor has the benefit of UK Employment law.
+A freelance hairdresser is self-employed and is not protected by, nor has the benefit of, UK employment law.

 At this point, as a salon owner you’re probably thinking yippee – it make my life much more straight-forward.

 And you’re right…